AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 | 2.25 | 10  | 50  | 8.4256534      | 3.812027396    |
 | 2.5  | 10  | 50  | 7.528860869    | 3.536495699    |
 | 3    | 10  | 50  | 6.207900192    | 3.832510573    |

+**Ian's Comments:**
+* Can you plot this data and all data you present in the report?
+* For the experiments where you feel you have some data, can you do some analysis?
+For example, why is the influent concentration decreasing over time?
+Shouldn't that be constant?

 The complete data for each experiment can be found [here](https://docs.google.com/spreadsheets/d/1Qdzn8rtu0ubeyHFeoxpHNJPTBkcbFvO21DLpOUB-Flc/edit?usp=sharing).